CodeIncHQ/SecurityMiddleware/README.md

 # Security PSR-15 middlewares

-This library provides a collection of [PSR-15](https://www.php-fig.org/psr/psr-15/) middlewares to manage HTTP security.
+This library provides a collection of [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware to manage HTTP security.

 ## The collection includes